SmashedFrenzy16/Mobius-Strip/README.md

 ## Run

-- Run `python3 mobius_strip.py` in a terminal if you have Mac/Linuz.
+- Run `python3 mobius_strip.py` in a terminal if you have Mac/Linux.
+- Run `python mobius_strip.py` in a terminal if you have Windows.